Skip to content

 —Luciana C. de Oliveira, professor, Department of Teaching and Learning, Virginia Commonwealth University

-“Anyone working with Multilingual International Students (MISs) will find this book to be an invaluable resource.
+“Anyone working with multilingual international students (MISs) will find this book to be an invaluable resource.
 It educates stakeholders across university campuses on how best to help MISs succeed through creating equitable learning spaces and supportive relationships.
 Perhaps more important, it underscores the need to recognize these students’ diverse experiences and broad range of competences as assets rather than impediments to their success, showing how their contributions to university communities benefit everyone.”

 —Elizabeth R. Miller, professor of applied linguistics, University of North Carolina at Charlotte